praekeltfoundation/ways-of-working/docs/platforms.rst

 project won't break by accidently being deployed on a newer version without testing.

+We strongly recommend you use our sample django-skeleton_ as a starting point for Django projects, as it has the layout and configurations we use, so that deployment will be smooth.

 We deploy Django in the following stack:

 - Ubuntu Server (current LTS release)